Best practices for Reviewing Code

 Automated Code Review Tools are tools prepared by tech community experts and reviewers who love using tool-based techniques but need the quickness of the ad-hoc technique.
 We will refer to our tool, CodeGrip to explain how these tools work.
 CodeGrip connects directly to your repositories like GitHub or BitBucket and lets you import your repository.
-It analyses your code line by line, finding out error markers such as incorrect lines, duplicity, security issues, and displaying it collectively for a project and separately for all files as well.
+It analyses your code line by line, finding out error markers such as incorrect lines, duplicity, and security issues, and displaying it collectively for a project and separately for all files as well.

 An automated code review eliminates the manual reviewer role in the process.
 CodeGrip also provides the developer with a suggestive engine that shows the suggestions to amend code line by line.
 Codegrip also shows the estimated time to correct the code, allowing the developers to schedule work accordingly.
 This process is faster, more efficient, and even highly feasible at any time of period.